-The predecessor to the Xi'an Center, the Satellite Ground Tracking Department [卫星地面测 量部] was established in Qiaonan [桥南], outside Weinan, Shaanxi Province on June 23, 1967.
-Initially, the Weinan department was subordinate to the 20th Base (Jiuquan).
+Founded as the Satellite Ground Tracking Department [卫星地面测量部], in Qiaonan, Shaanxi in 1967, the department was initially subordinate to the 20th Base (Jiuquan SLC).

 The department played an important role in all three of the "Three Grasps," providing TT&C support to the Dongfanghong communications satellite and missile tests.
-China's early warning radar network built during the early 1970s, including the 7010 radar or Xuanhua Radar Station [宣 化雷达站] and Type 110 radar in Zhanyi, Yunnan, were operated by the Department.
+China's early warning radar network built during the early 1970s, including the 7010 radar and Type 110 radar, were operated by the Department.
 As part of the expansion of tracking infrastructure ahead of ICBM and SLBM testing in the early 80s, the organization was upgraded to a Center that was formally established in September 1975.
-The current form of the organization was created in 1987 when it moved from Weian to Xi'an in 1987 to accommodate the requirements of its expanding size.94
+The current form of the organization was created in 1987 when it moved from Weinan to Xi'an in 1987 to accommodate the requirements of its expanding size.94